mlubinsky/mlubinsky.github.com/p_python/README.md

   for key , value in kwargs . items () :
       print ("{} -> {}". format (key , value ) )
 ```
+The variable kwargs is a dictionary.
+(In contrast to args  that is a tuple.)

 #### Generators, yield
 A function is a generator function if and only if it uses "yield" instead of "return"